bschwede/linkenhancer/README.md

 ### German Webtrees Manual
 A context-sensitive link to the [German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (only on the frontend of webtrees, without applying patch P002).

-TODO routes in database table XXX define the context help link.
-Fallback by generic rules, if nothing applies to the startpage of the manual.
+The mapping of routes to help articles in the manual is stored in the database table `route_help_map`.
+This module comes with predefined mapping rules.
+Generic fallback rules are possible to be set and if nothing else applies the link points to the startpage of the manual.
+On the module admin page it is possible to store routes registered in webtrees on demand.
+This make it easier to cover individual custom module configurations.
+Further more you can import and export data in csv format in order to make changes more convenient.

 ### Patches
+**The patches can be applied additionally — the module also works without them!**

 The util subfolder contains minor patches for the webtrees core.
 These are [diff-files](https://www.gnu.org/software/diffutils/) that can be easily applied or removed using shell from within the installed module folder (necessary for auto detecting webtrees sources):